paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota.md

 Sometimes "cataloging" is used interchangably with "trasncription" and "databasing".

 Because data transcription inherently involves judgement calls, and not all label data can be accurately represented using existing data standards, imaging specimen label images is recommended whenever possible.

 ## Georeferencing

 Georeferencing can be defined as "the process (verb) or product (noun) of interpreting a locality description into a spatially mappable representation using a georeferencing method" ([Zermoglio et al., 2020](https://doi.org/10.35035/e09p-h128)).
-For example, georeferencing is often required to assign coordinates to historically collected specimens and can be a signficiant component of a digitization workflow.
+For example, georeferencing is often required to assign geographic coordinates to historically collected specimens and can be a signficiant component of a digitization workflow.
 Symbiota portals contain a number of built-in tools to facilitate georeferencing on a record-by-record basis, in batch, or collaboratively.
-A number of resources exist that explain how these tools work in Symbiota, as well as more generally as the process applies to fossil collections.
+Many resources exist that explain georeferencing and how related tools work in Symbiota portals.

 ### Symbiota-specific resources
 - [Georeferencing Tools in Symbiota](https://youtu.be/5DmgrjmHYJ8?si=xsW70OSa_1ta86Sa&t=691)